-- 1. All retail and commercial establishments required to remain closed under any Miami-Dade County Emergency Order, including County EO 23-20, shall remain CLOSED. - 2.
-All private schools, colleges, and educational institutions shall remain CLOSED, except as necessary to facilitate online or distance learning.
+1. All retail and commercial establishments required to remain closed under any Miami-Dade County Emergency Order, including County EO 23-20, shall remain CLOSED.

 E. RELIGIOUS INSTITUTIONS AND PLACES OF WORSHIP

 Religious and worship services may be provided via video or teleconference format, and/or with in-person gatherings, limiting indoor occupancy to no more than 50% of the building's maximum occupancy, subject to all social distancing requirements set forth below.
 Religious institutions and places of worship shall comply with the requirements of County EO 23-20 and this Order, and shall deploy strategies to reduce COVID-19 exposure for their congregants, including, at a minimum, the following measures: